m-yasir/asm-binarytree-sort/README.md

 **NOTE:** The program was created for and tested on emu8086.

 **Improvemnts (?)**
 - The program can be changed to take input from the console instead of them being hard-coded.
-It can handle more or less elements even in hard coded.
+It can handle more or less elements just *hard-coded*.
 - Show input and output on console.
 - ???
 - Profit